 BEING A RACECAR DRIVER was my childhood dream.
-In 1998, I joined PCA Upper Canada Region together with my dad, George Wong, to participate in the UCR DE program at Canadian Tire Motorsport Park (CTMP, aka Mosport).
+In 1998, I joined PCA Upper Canada Region together with my dad, George Wong, to participate in the UCR Driver Education (“DE”) program at the Canadian Tire Motorsport Park (CTMP, aka Mosport).
 We have participated in DE events every year since 1998.
 The DE program provides first-class, high-performance driving training and it is an excellent stepping stone to get into PCA Club Racing.

 After my 10 years of participation in our DE program, I decided to take high-performance driving to the next level.
 In 2007, I bought a 1989 944 Turbo S and turned it into a racecar.

 The car requirement includes a full roll cage; an FIA 8855-1999 approved race seat within six years of its manufacture or an FIA 8862-2009 approved seat within 11 years of its manufacture, and installed in accordance with the FIA and manufacturer’s specifications; a five, six or seven-point SFI or FIA approved competition harnesses and properly mounted in accordance with the manufacturer’s specifications; a window net; and a transponder compatible with the PCA Timing & Scoring system.

-2023 CanAm Challenge Club Race will be held at the Canadian Tire Motorsport Park (aka Mosport) in Bowmanville on Friday Aug.4 to Sunday Aug.
-6, 2023.
-Race registration opens at clubreg (click here to register) on Monday June 19, 2023 @9:00pm Eastern Time or 8:00pm Central Time Zone.
-JRP (one of the UCR major supporters and Provinz advertisers) will host a track day on Thurs Aug 3, 2023 at Mosport and it will reserve a race group for our racers to do Test & Tune.
+2024 CanAm Challenge Club Race will be held at the Canadian Tire Motorsport Park (aka Mosport) in Bowmanville on Friday Aug.2 to Sunday Aug.
+4, 2024.
+Race registration opens at clubreg (click here to register) on Monday June 17, 20234@9:00pm Eastern Time or 8:00pm Central Time Zone.
+JRP (one of the UCR major supporters and Provinz advertisers) will host a track day on Thurs Aug 1, 2024 at Mosport and it will reserve a race group for our racers to do Test & Tune.
 Please click JRP Speed Therapy to sign up directly with JRP.

 The PCA Club Racing license application provides two routes to obtaining the license.